DmitriyAlergant-T1A/ai-belvedere/README.md

 # 🔥 Features

-- Currently supports OpenAI and Anthropic models (Google Gemini is TBD)
+- Supports Anthropic and OpenAI models, including o1 (configurable, can be enabled or disabled)
 - Server-Side secure management the API keys, and implement basic usage logging (only metadata, not conversations content)
-- Containerized build is tested with deployment to Azure Container Apps (CI/CD workflow provided), including support for Azure AD Single Sign-On authentication
+- Containerized build is tested with deployment to Azure Container Apps (CI/CD workflow provided) including support for Azure AD Single Sign-On authentication
 - Containerized build is tested with deployment to self-hosted Docker environment with authentication with Auth0.
-This is a good choice for personal and familt deployments.
+This is a good choice for personal and family deployments
 - Prompt Library
 - Dark Mode
-- Add Clarification button to quickly amending the previous message (instead of lengtherning the thread)
+- Add Clarification button with a hotkey to quickly amending the previous message (instead of lengtherning the thread)
 - Organize chats into folders (with colours), filter chats and folders
-- Keeps track and displays tokens count and pricing estimates
+- Keeps track and displays tokens count and accumulated cost estimates
 - Quick model selection window for new chats (with hotkeys)
 - Chat title auto-generation
-- Chats, and unsent message drafts are automatically persisted to browser's local storage
+- Chats, and unsent message drafts are persisted to browser's local storage
 - Import / Export of chat history
-- Download Chat (markdown, json, PNG)
+- Download Chat (markdown, json, png)
-- Multiple language support (i18n) -> currently narrowed down to English and Russian (other languages i18n existed in the upstream project, but these translations were not maintained with fork changes)
+- Multiple language support (i18n) -> currently narrowed down to English and Russian.
+Other languages i18n existed in the upstream project, but these translations were not maintained with fork changes, and currently removed

-Features that existed in the original project, but were hidden or removed
-- Conversation publishing to ShareGPT - removed for privacy considerations
-- Conversations sync to Google Drive  - removed for privacy considerations
-- Advanced options to edit the thread such as rearranging the messages, changing roles, etc. There was no obvious business use-case, it looked complex, and it did not work with Anthropic models.
+# ⏳ Future Roadmap.
+Features not currently available, planned aspirationally
+- Attached Images support (Vision capability)
+- Improve local content storage using IndexedDB.
+Currently the application becomes sluggish with many stored chats, and periodic chat history cleanups are recommended for smooth experience.
+This may be improved in the future.
+- Add support for Google Gemini API models, and keep evolving the model selection window to keep up with the evolving landscape of frontier models
+- Integration with PostrgreSQL for server-side storage of user settings, prompt library, etc. Settings are currently only stored on device.

 # 🛠️ Deployment to Koyeb.com + Auth0